 3. Communicate the message

 Now that I have a clear picture of the fan, it's time to start communicating the message to engage with them.
 Once again, taking the example of the socially passionate fanbase, I want to think about what would be important to them.
-The obvious one in the news right now is the legalization of gay marriage, which is most likely important to the socially conscious fanbase.
-In this case, you would want to tweet your support of it or maybe even create some rainbow imagery to clearly identify the support.
-Perhaps you would line up a benefit show for another cause that would be important to both you and your fans, and then communicate via your social networks on how they could make a difference.
+In 2018, I could write a book on this topic.
+We have Puerto Rico, gun violence, racial inequality, sexual harrassment, education and environmental issues all at the forefront.
+In this case, you would want to tweet your support of the particular cause (as long as you do genuinely suport it).
+Perhaps you would line up a benefit show for that cause that would be important to both you and your fans, and then communicate via your social networks on how they could make a difference.
 If you know they're avid readers and a thought-provoking book came out that you’ve also read, you could engage that way.